Research Prototype Authentication

 DB.store({ username, C, salt, argon2_params })

-← server stores C (not h₁, not mimc_output directly)
+← server stores C (not encoded hash, not mimc_output directly)

 Why Poseidon(mimc_output, pepper)?
 Even if an attacker steals the database, they see only C. To reverse it they need both mimc_output (requires running MiMC on Argon2id output) and the pepper (server secret).
 Brute-forcing requires running Argon2id + MiMC-7 per password guess.

-Login reuses the same STARK proof machinery.
-The key difference: the Argon2id salt is fetched from the server (it was stored at registration) so the client can reproduce the exact same h₁ from the same password.
+Login reuses the same consistency-proof machinery.
+The key difference: the Argon2id salt is fetched from the server (it was stored at registration) so the client can reproduce the same KDF-derived witness from the same password.

 1